-Opportunities for extra credit will be available during the semester: TBD or note from a doctor), family death, athletic/academic event, and others at the discretion of the instructor.
+Students are expected to be on time, attend all class meetings and be prepared for in class assignments, activities, laboratories and projects.
+Excused absences include the following: illness (must bring a receipt or note from a doctor), family death, athletic/academic event, and others at the discretion of the instructor.
 For known upcoming absences, students must contact the instructor at least one week in advance to the missed class to make up work.
 In the case of excused illness or some other unforeseen excused absence, the student must contact the instructor via e-mail or telephone.
 At the next attended class meeting the student will discuss material that is to be completed.
 Students will have one week from the excused absence to complete any missed assignments.
 It is the student's obligation to pursue any make-up work.